-When combined with the other XDS transactions, Document Registry actors and other actors that receive HL7 data with Patient Identifiers are required to map the data received in the HL7 message to the format specified in those other XDS transactions (ITI-14, ITI-15, ITI-16).
+When combined with the other XDS transactions, Document Registry actors and other actors that receive HL7 data with Patient Identifiers are required to map the data received in the HL7 message to the format specified in those other XDS transactions.
 In those transactions, the Patient ID is treated using ebXML encoding rules and not HL7 encoding rules.
-Specifically, the Patient ID will be treated as a string, and extra components entered in that string will cause those transactions to fail.
+Specifically, the Patient ID will be treated as a string, and extra components entered in that string shall cause those transactions to fail.
 XDS actors are required to use the specified encoding for Patient ID values in other transactions and not merely copy the value received in an HL7 transaction.